+356-2033-01-78

 Malta permanent residence holders get several benefits:

-• the right to live in Malta and unrestricted entry at any time;
+• right to live in Malta and unrestricted entry at any time;

 • visa-free travel within the Schengen Area for up to 90 days in any 180-day period;